Managing video windows

 • window_id is the ID for the window where the content will be rendered

-• The parameter setting initflags=invisible is optional and causes the window to be invisible upon creation.
-Enabling this flag allows you to adjust window properties such as size, position, and z-order before making it visible.
+• initflags=invisible is an optional parameter setting which causes the window to be invisible upon creation.
+Enabling this flag allows you to adjust window properties such as size, position, and z-order before making the window visible.

-Checking that the ID of a newly created window matches our window's name
+Checking that the ID of a newly created window matches our output window's name

-Next, we retrieve the handle of the video window from the Screen event received when the window is created, and check that the ID of the window indicated in the event matches our output video window.
-For more complicated applications, this is necessary to distinguish between our video window and another child window belonging to the same window group.
+Next, we call mmr_input_attach() to attach the input for playback.
+The mm-renderer creates a window in our window group, generating the Screen event and the handle of the video window.
+We then check that the ID of the window indicated in the event matches our output video window.
+This step is important for more complicated applications, because it allows us to distinguish between our video window and another child window belonging to the same window group.

 All functions used here are from the Screen API: